weiland/es6-babel-systemjs-boilerplate/README.md

 gulp watch
 ```

 Now you can choose how you would like to develop.
-The entire project depends only on `gulp`, `systemjs-builder` and `6to5`.
+The project depends on `gulp`, `systemjs-builder` and `6to5`.
 For development, i offer using the  `index_dev.html` which depends on the bower `system.js` package and
 also includes a traceur runtime (which is only used for development)
 Run `bower install` to install the system.js bower package.
 The `index.html` is the production file which includes the final bundle file and can also be used for development
 (run `gulp build` to make sure it exists)

 ### Todos